PyDevIan/personal_website/README.md

 🔗 **Live site:** [https://pydevian.github.io/personal_website/](https://pydevian.github.io/personal_website/)

 This website serves as my digital presence, where I share my background, technical expertise, ongoing projects, and personal journey in AI, data science, and machine learning.
-It also includes a curated knowledge hub of what I’m learning, building, and planning.
+It also includes a curated knowledge hub of what I’m learning, building, and planning

 ---

 ## 📁 Project Structure

 personal_website/